What We Do

 Will Nisbet, MS Ed

-Will brings ten years teaching experience in K-8 and K-12 schools, including international travel and outdoor education with students.
+Will brings 17 years of teaching, administrative, and fundraising experience in K-8 and K-12 schools, including international travel and outdoor education with students.
+He currently serves as Director of Institutional Development at The Hill School.
 His passion for experience-based learning stems from his own extensive travel and connecting with students and educators outside of the classroom.
 Will earned his masters degree in Teaching, Learning, and Curriculum from the University of Pennsylvania and wrote his thesis on racial identity development within youths.
 He continues to pursue opportunities for professional development that examine global responsibility and citizenship.
+Will lives in Middleburg, Virginia with his wife and they enjoy reading, traveling, and connecting with new people and places.

 JL Josiah Watts aka ‘Jazz'